Inside The Mind Of Guys Who Are Shy And Inexperienced With Women

 It's all quite self-sabotaging.
 First, a lack of confidence isn't all that attractive.
 Next, they can be hyper-alert for any signs of rejection, and almost eager to conclude the worst.
 For example, if they're casually chatting to a girl and she mentions a TV show that he doesn't like, he may get deflated and think, "Ah man, she likes that show?
 There's no way she'll be into me now.
 Dammit, another prospect hasn't panned out.
 Story of my life.
 I'll never meet anyone."

-They have a mindset where they expect the universe to deliver a girl to them
+They have a mindset where they hope the universe to deliver a girl to them

 A lot of what I've mentioned so far hints at this.
-It's hard to explain, but almost unconsciously they can have the attitude that in order to get a girlfriend the world has to send them one packaged in such a way that they won't feel anxious or have to do anything that pushes them out of their comfort zone.
-They figure everything will finally work out one day when they just find themselves in a situation where they stumble into a girl who naturally likes them, who they won't have to approach to start talking to them, who they won't have to ask out, and who has the magic combination of qualities that he never feels nervous around her.
+It's hard to explain, but almost unconsciously shy guys can have the attitude that in order to get a girlfriend the world has to send them one packaged in such a way that they won't feel anxious or have to do anything that pushes them out of their comfort zone.
+They figure everything will finally work out one day when they stumble into a girl who naturally likes them, who they won't have to take the initiative to talk to, who they won't have to ask out, and who has the magic combination of qualities which ensures they never feel nervous around her.

 They can be pretty naive about what real relationships and interactions between the sexes are like

 When a guy is shy and inexperienced with women he usually isn't immersed in female company or the dating and hook up scene.
 They may also be socially inexperienced or isolated in general, because they like to keep to themselves, or since they don't have a ton of friends.
 That means they get their ideas of what dating and girlfriends and relationships are like from sources such as movies, television, magazines, the internet, and snippets of conversation they've heard from other people.